Subsidence of coastal structures

 Other explanations include earthquakes inducing tsunamis.
 The tsunami wave(s) first encounters the outer face of the breakwater, where part of its energy is reflected back to the open sea.
 At this stage, the tsunami might push large blocks of Roman concrete placed on top of the breakwater into the port, rather than generating a uniform vertical subsidence.
 Then, depending on the size of the tsunami, a substantial part of the energy would overflow the breakwater and submerge the whole harbour area, taking away all loose blocks, pavements, warehouses, ships, etc. The tsunami wave would then enter the city and would finally flow back to sea, taking much waste into the harbour, but it has been shown elsewhere that it can be really hard to distinguish ancient tsunami deposits from other deposits.

 Earthquake-generated liquefaction is a convenient explanation for subsidence as it is likely to affect large areas covered with cohesionless water-saturated sand.
 It was probably mentioned by Aelius Aristides (Oration 19) who witnessed the 178 AD earthquake in Smyrna: “some of the temples have fallen, some sunk beneath the ground”.
+It is probably a major explanation for the subsidence observed at Caesarea Maritima.

 The potential for liquefaction depends on the sub-soil properties (Idriss & Boulanger, 2008 ; Hettler, 2014): sand must be loosely packed (less than 70% relative density) and may include a small fraction of fine silts or clay, so-called “silty sand” (less than 20% with a diameter below 74 microns).
 Longshore transport of sediment often provides this kind of sand in the nearshore area down to a water depth of ca. 10 m.

 During an earthquake, sand with a large porosity (say 40% for a loose packing) will tend to re-arrange its packing and reduce its porosity (to say 30% for a dense packing).
 This will require some pore water to seep out of the sub-soil, but that flow may be delayed by low-permeability materials.
-Any load resting on this sub-soil would then be floating on water instead of resting on a solid skeleton of sand grains, and as water would gradually flow out, the load would gradually sink into the sub-soil until it would rest on the re-arranged sand skeleton (Aachen University video).
+Any load resting on this sub-soil would then be floating on water instead of resting on a solid skeleton of sand grains, and as water would gradually flow out, the load would gradually sink into the sub-soil until it would rest on the re-arranged sand skeleton.
 This liquefaction process is a short term one occurring within minutes during and shortly after the earthquake.
 This is of course an idealised and simplified scenario, and many complications may occur in reality with superimposed layers of various materials, including impermeable layers, etc.

 According to this process, liquefaction can only occur once in a given area.